singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 Like the other solutions, this is O(N).

 It's interesting to note a solution that we did not explore.
-We avoided solutions along the lines of"create all possible permutations and check if they are palindromes:'While such a solution would work, it's entirely infeasible in the real world.
+We avoided solutions along the lines of "create all possible permutations and check if they are palindromes".
+While such a solution would work, it's entirely infeasible in the real world.
 Generating all permutations requires factorial time (which is actually worse than exponential time), and it is essentially infeasible to perform on strings longer than about 10-15 characters.

-I mention this (impractical) solution because a lot of candidates hear a problem like this and say, "In order to check if A is in group B, I must know everything that is in B and then check if one of the items equals A:' That's not always the case, and this problem is a simple demonstration of it.
+I mention this (impractical) solution because a lot of candidates hear a problem like this and say, "In order to check if A is in group B, I must know everything that is in B and then check if one of the items equals A".
+That's not always the case, and this problem is a simple demonstration of it.
 You don't need to generate all permutations in order to check if one is a palindrome.

 **1.51 One Away:** There are three types of edits that can be performed  on strings: insert a character, remove a character, or replace a character.
 Given two strings, write a function to check if they are one edit (or zero edits) away.